 Founder and Author

 I am Professor Emerita of Management at California State University, East Bay.
 As a teacher and a mom, I was not convinced by prevailing theories of human motivation.
 Then I learned about the brain chemistry of animals, and everything made sense.
 I knew this information could help people, so I set about creating resources.
-I’m thrilled that they’ve helped thousands of people around the world, and have been translated into Spanish, French, Chinese, Arabic, and Russian.
+I’m thrilled that they’ve helped thousands of people around the world, and have been translated into Spanish, Russian, Chinese, Arabic, French, Turkish and German.

 Before teaching, I was a United Nations Volunteer in Africa, where I learned about the mammalian custom of bribery.
-Now I volunteer as a Docent at the Oakland Zoo, where I give family-friendly tours on the social behavior of mammals.
+Later, I volunteered as a Docent at the Oakland Zoo, where I gave family-friendly tours on the social behavior of mammals.
 I’m a graduate of Cornell and Tufts, and the proud mother of tax-paying adults.
 And every day I appreciate the similarity between the field notes of a primatologist and the lyrics to a love song.
 More about me below.